by Cody Granrud

 We’ve become so fearful to offend people that we no longer share our honest perspectives.
 Even if it’s not true, the personal attacks that result in speaking honestly regarding the arguments are simply not worth the effort to offer another perspective.

 Growing up I was taught that not telling the truth, simply omitting something, was just as bad as a lie.
 If you feel the same way, then we’ve created a society of lies . . . because people are rarely honest if what they have to say is critical in nature.

 If you have a close friend, someone who appreciates honesty, you will straight up tell them when they are wrong… and you expect them to do the same for you.
 Often, this new perspective helps you grow and learn.
 Even if you make no changes, at least you know how you are perceived.

 Nowhere does troubling dishonesty occur more than on social media.
 People who are critical of you, or who offer you feedback, are simply unfriended… and ignored.
 People surround themselves with “yes” men and the ego grows.

 If we block all critical feedback, how are we to learn and grow?
 If we reward dishonesty and avoid any criticism, who are we becoming?

 I’m not advocating participation in arguments online.
 Those help no one.
 Learn to let it go.
-I’m advocating you to appreciate criticism and feedback, to not get flustered and to take it as an insult, but to use it as a tool to grow.
+I’m advocating you to appreciate criticism and feedback, to not get flustered, and take it as an insult, but to use it as a tool to grow.

 Perception is reality.
 You should be open to how others perceive you and your words so that you can better state your own perception.

-This article originally appeared in The Havok Journal on 2 July 2016.
+This article first appeared in The Havok Journal on July 2, 2016.